 Zagori, in the prefecture of Epirus is certainly one of these.

-This magical region is the most isolated area in Greece, something that contributes greatly to it magnetism.
+Interesting Greece fact: This magical region is the most isolated area in Greece, something that contributes greatly to its magnetism.

 Read also: Best places to visit in Europe in Summer